Brian Menell

 Brian Menell (born 1965) is a South African businessman with interests in mining, agriculture, and banking.
-He is the CEO and Chairman of TechMet Ltd. London.
+He is the CEO and chairman of TechMet Ltd. London.

 Biography

 Menell was born in 1965 in Johannesburg.
 His grandfather, Slip Menell, was the co-founder in 1932 of the Anglovaal Group, one of South Africa's largest diversified mining and industrial groups of companies.
 His father was the philanthropist and businessman, Clive Menell, who died in 1996.
 President Nelson Mandela gave the address at Clive's memorial service in Johannesburg.

 Menell attended Rugby School in England.
 He holds a BA (Hons) from the University of Pennsylvania in political science and economics.

 Career

 TechMet

 Menell established TechMet, a mining and metals investment company in 2017.
 The firm is currently based in Dublin but also has offices in London.

 The firm is partly supported by the US government's Development Finance Corporation (DFC) who have an estimated 15% stake.

 TechMet primarily invests in companies engaged in the mining, processing, and recycling of minerals.
 Its portfolio includes operations extracting materials like lithium, nickel, and cobalt, which are pivotal components in electric vehicle batteries, as well as rare earth metals used in motors and wind turbines.
 The company's investment strategy focuses on either selling its stakes or pursuing initial public offerings as evidenced by previous investments like Li-Cycle, a battery recycling entity.

 Notably, TechMet is the largest external shareholder in Cornish Lithium, having invested $30 million in the venture, which is formulating plans to mine lithium in the vicinity of St Austell and extract it from geothermal waters near Redruth, Cornwall.
 The UK Infrastructure Bank have also backed the project.

 TechMet is reported to have invested in ten companies.
 Its interests include nickel and cobalt mining in Brazil and chemical production in Arkansas.
 Additionally, the firm has stakes in tin and tungsten mining operations in Rwanda.

+In February 2026, Reuters reported that TechMet was seeking to raise up to $200 million in additional funding to finance critical minerals projects.
+According to Menell, the company had reopened fundraising after previously raising $300 million, including $180 million from the Qatar Investment Authority.